Cholineusz/QtSmartEntity/README.md

 * JSON types (double, int, QString, bool)
 * User defined classes based on SmartEntity

+## Limitations:
+* Only pointers to classes based on SmartEntity
+* QLists in QLists
+* Constructors of defined classes must have Q_INVOKABLE

 ## How to add:
 1. Open and run project to check test results.
 2. If all tests passed then copy folder 'SmartEntity' which includes smartentity.pri to your project directory.